bonaventuredossou/ffr-v1/FFR-Dataset/FFR_Daily_Dialogues/readme.md

 The dataset is available under "Fon_French_Parallel_Data.txt" or/and "Fon_French_Parallel_Data_25377.csv".

-To the crowdsourcing, creation, and cleaning of this version have contibuted:
+To the crowdsourcing, creation, and cleaning of this version have contibruted:

 1) Name: Bonaventure DOSSOU
 Affiliation: MSc Student in Data Engineering, Jacobs University